 Current Research and Scholarly InterestsThe Stanford Pain Relief Innovations Lab is dedicated to better characterizing and treating pain with patient-centered solutions.
 We specialize in the conduct of large-scale acute and chronic pain clinical trials that aim to (1) expand and scale access to behavioral medicine via digital and brief treatments; (2) reduce opioid risks via reduction for some and improved opioid access for others; (3) equip healthcare providers with brief behavioral medicine interventions to optimize health outcomes.

 Clinical Associate Professor, Psychiatry and Behavioral Sciences

 BioSmita Das, MD, PhD, MPH is Board Certified in Psychiatry, Addiction Psychiatry and Addiction Medicine.
 Dr. Das studied Chemistry and Statistics at Stanford, completed her Masters in Public Health at Dartmouth College, and then completed her MD/PhD in Community Health at the University of Illinois at Urbana Champaign.
 She completed psychiatry residency and was chief resident at Stanford followed by an addiction psychiatry fellowship at UCSF.
 She has over 2 decades of experience in research in healthcare quality and addiction.
-Dr. Das has an appointment to the APA Addiction Council.
+Dr. Das is chair of the APA Council on Addiction Psychiatry and has been a member for a over a decade.
 She has been a leader in the Northern California Psychiatric Society since 2012 and is a Past President of the APA District Branch.
 Prior to her position as Medical Director of Psychiatry at Lyra Health, Dr. Das was Director of Addiction Treatment Services at the Palo Alto VA.
 In addition to her work at Lyra, Dr. Das practices in addictions at Stanford School of Medicine where she is a Clinical Associate Professor.